Gunnvant/text_representation/index.Rmd

 ## Aspect Based Sentiment Analysis:

-In aspect based sentiment analysis we try to find out what people's opninons are about different aspects of a product.
+In aspect based sentiment analysis we try to find out what people think about different features of the product.

 <img src="absa1.png">